-By prepending a Shebang line to a SPARQL query file and making this file executable, the query file can be treated as an executable script.
-As an example, here is a simple text file with a generic SPARQL query which counts all triples in all graphs and outputs an ordered list:
+By prepending a Shebang line to a SPARQL query file and making the file executable, it can be treated as an executable script.
+To give an example, below is a simple text file with a generic SPARQL query that counts all triples in all graphs and outputs an ordered list.

-In order to make a SPARQL script out of this text file you need to add the following line on top of this file:
+In order to convert this text file into a SPARQL script you need to add the following line to the top of the file:

 Now you need to define your SPARQL file as executable and run it: